Hockey Driscoll: Background

 Driscoll was born in Cardiff, Wales, his wife Louisa was proprietor of a dining and tearooms in Cardiff c.
 1914, his father Patrick Driscoll was born in Skibbereen, County Cork, Ireland.

 Rugby union career

 Driscoll joined Cardiff RFC during the 1895–96 season, playing as a half-back.
 He gained a place in the first team during his initial season and scored 9 tries.
-Driscoll was not as prolific the following season, with just five tries to his name; but during the 1897–98 season he was switched to the wing.
+Driscoll was not as prolific the following season, with just five tries to his name; however during the 1897–98 season he was switched to the wing.
 This saw Driscoll becoming the club's fourth highest try scorer with a tally of 16, playing in 30 of the 31 first team games.
 Cardiff Rugby Club historian D. E. Davies described Driscoll that season as, "our excellent uncapped wing".
 Having been overlooked by the Wales (RU), the next season Driscoll switched codes to professional rugby league with Hull FC, alongside former Cardiff half-back Tom Savage.